 You will also need to consider how you will assess your students during the online curriculum development process.
 Keep in mind that assessment is more than just quizzes and tests.
 True assessment allows both instructors and students to gauge their progress.
 So, how to embed assessments that demonstrate whether students have grasped the course concepts?

 You can have two types of assessments – summative and formative.
 The former evaluates student learning outcomes at the end of the module, course, or semester.
 The latter helps to monitor learning outcomes throughout the learning process.
-Formative assessment allows students to identity and clarify doubts and misconceptions before moving to the next level of the module.
+Formative assessment allows students to identify and clarify doubts and misconceptions before moving to the next level of the module.

 6. Start Building Your Course